amohajerani/mlops-vt/local_deploy/readMe.md

 - ensure the reference to the docker image in your python script env definition is correct.
 - In the scoring script, revise the path to the model.pkl
 - Run the python script.

+to see the logs, find the container name and then run docker logs on that container. alternatively use the get_logs command